Anand-kumar96/Anand-kumar96/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at anandaryan542@gmail.com
-* 🧠  I'm learning React Js and Node Js.
+* 🧠  I'm learning flutter.
 * 🤝  I'm open to collaborating on Full Stack Web Developement

 ### Skills